 "One of the things I like most about this program is the ability to individualize your residency experience based on your career goals.
 The division is small, allowing for one-on-one teaching and mentoring and our program director is very invested in our professional development.
 The opportunity to train in an integrated MFM/Genetics program is a unique one, and extremely valuable with the rapid advances being made in prenatal diagnosis."

-To apply to the Medical Genetics Residency Program at Tufts MC and Floating Hospital for Children, please visit the ERAS website.
+To apply to the Medical Genetics Residency Program at Tufts MC and Tufts Medical Center, please visit the ERAS website.
 International candidates are eligible with a J1 Visa.
 For more information about this program, contact:

 Diana Bianchi, MD